awsdocs/amazon-ses-developer-guide/doc-source/examples-send-using-smtp.md

 20.             // Replace smtp_username with your Amazon SES SMTP user name.
 21. String SMTP_USERNAME = "smtp_username";
 22.
-23.             // Replace smtp_password with your Amazon SES SMTP user name.
+23.             // Replace smtp_password with your Amazon SES SMTP password.
 24. String SMTP_PASSWORD = "smtp_password";
 25.
 26.             // (Optional) the name of a configuration set to use for this message.